mingzhaochina/DiTing-FOCALFLOW/README.md

 cp hash_hashpy1D ..

-and,you probably need to change those parameters for Hash (not necessary in this case) in the 6_runhash.py script(line 183~191):
+and,you probably need to change those parameters for Hash (not necessary in this case) in the 6_runhash.py script (line 183~191).

 ### Final result:
 ![FMP indentification figure](./20190704180616.motion.human.png)